RaymonddC/mitu/README.md

 3. ✅ Lists current employees
 4. ✅ Adds a new employee
 5. ✅ Runs payroll (test mode)
-6. ✅ Shows transaction results
+6. ✅ Shows transaction results with tx hashes
 7. ✅ Displays any alerts

 **Perfect for hackathon judges!** 🏆